Troubleshoot common issues

 Diagnosing profile issues can involve locating where the files in a user’s profiles are stored.
-This procedure provides a quick way to check this.
+The following procedure provides a quick way to identify where profiles are stored.

 To determine whether a server is processing a user’s logons and logoffs correctly, check the file called PmCompatibility.ini in the user’s profile in the user store.
 The file is located in the profile’s root folder.
 The last entry in the file is the name of the server from which the user last logged off.
 For example, if the server runs Profile Management 5.0, the entry would be:

-You can roll back to earlier versions of Profile Management.
-To do this, run del /s from the command line on the file server that hosts the user store.
-This deletes the file PmCompatibility.ini from each profile.
+To roll back to earlier versions of Profile Management, run del /s from the command line on the file server that hosts the user store.
+The command deletes the PmCompatibility.ini file from each profile.
 For example, if the local path to the user store is D:\UpmProfiles, run:

 After the command has completed, users can log on to computers running the earlier version and receive their profile from the user store.

 Replicated VMware folders are created in user profiles.
 The replicates have incremented folder names (000, 001, 002, and so on).
-For more information about this issue and how to resolve it, see CTX122501.
+For more information about this issue and how to resolve it, see Knowledge Center article CTX122501.

-When users log on to an environment involving Citrix products and Novell eDirectory (formerly known as Novell Directory Services), long logon times might be experienced and errors written to the event log.
-Sessions might hang or freeze for up to 30 seconds at the Applying your personal settings stage.
-For more information about this issue and how to resolve it, see CTX118595.
+When users log on to an environment involving Citrix products and Novell eDirectory (formerly Novell Directory Services), long logon times might be experienced and errors written to the event log.
+Sessions might become unresponsive for up to 30 seconds at the Applying your personal settings stage.
+For more information about this issue and how to resolve it, see Knowledge Center article CTX118595.

 Excluded folders appear in the user store.
 This is expected and no corrective action is required.
 Folders on an exclusion list are created in the user store but their contents are not synchronized.

 Activating debug mode does not automatically enable full logging.
-In Log settings, verify that you have selected all of the checkboxes for the events you want to log.
+In log settings, verify that you have selected all check boxes for the events you want to log.

-Tip: You may have to scroll down to enable the last checkboxes on the list.
+Tip: You might have to scroll down to enable the last check boxes on the list.

-By default, users are given a temporary profile if a problem is encountered (for example, the user store is unavailable).
-However, you can instead configure Profile Management to display an error message and then log users off.
-This can help with troubleshooting.
+By default, users are given a temporary profile when a problem is encountered.
+For example, the user store is unavailable.
+Alternatively, you can configure Profile Management to display an error message and then log users off.
+This approach can help with troubleshooting.

 For instructions on configuring this feature, see Force user logoffs.

 In some circumstances, when they log on, users receive a new profile instead of their cached profile.
-For more information about this issue and a workaround for it, see CTX118226.
+For more information about this issue and a workaround for it, see Knowledge Center article CTX118226.

 Users might also receive a temporary profile if a local profile is present after the copy in the user store is removed.
 This situation can arise if the user store is cleared but local profiles are not deleted at logoff.
 Profile Management treats such partial removal of profiles as a network, share, or permissions error, and provides the user with a temporary profile.
 For this reason, partial removal is not recommended.
 To work around this issue, log on to the affected computer and delete the profile manually.

 In a Citrix Virtual Desktops deployment, disconnecting from a Remote Desktop Protocol (RDP) session can cause a virtual desktop to become unresponsive or to restart.
-This impacts Profile Management because it causes profile data to be lost when the session ends.
-The issue is fixed in Citrix Virtual Desktop Agent Version 3.1.3242 and later.
+The behavior impacts Profile Management because it causes profile data to be lost when the session ends.
+The issue is fixed in Citrix Virtual Delivery Agent Version 3.1.3242 and later.

-For more information about this issue and other workarounds for it, see CTX105618.
+For more information about this issue and other workarounds for it, see Knowledge Center article CTX105618.

 Sometimes, unexpected printers are added to profiles and, after users remove them, the printers reappear at the next logon.
 For more information, see the Profile Management support forum.

-You may experience problems where application settings do not roam correctly across multiple platfoms.
+You might experience problems where application settings do not roam correctly across multiple platforms.
 Typically these problems result from:

 - Settings that are not applicable from one system to another.
 For example, hardware specific settings that are not on every system.

 - Applications that store setting information outside of the profile.
-Ffor example, information stored in the local machine’s settings or outside the user profile.
+For example, information stored in the local machine’s settings or outside the user profile.